CALIPSO-project/SPINacc/README.md

 ## INFORMATION FOR CODE DEVELOPERS:

+### SIMULATIONS NEEDED TO TEST THE TOOL
+You need the output and restart files from a conventional spinup simulation with ORCHIDEE over the whole(!) spatial domain.
+At this stage, we need the whole domain as it facilitates the validation of the tool to have the 'true' equilibrium.

+We need information from early during the spinup (transient phase) to
+* extract all boundary conditions (i.e. ORCHIDEE forcings) on the spatial resolution of ORCHIDEE.
+* information on NPP and LAI during early spinup (transient phase) vastly improves ML predictions.
+We need information from end of the spinup  (steady state)
+* to train and test the machine learning tool

+The exact simulation lenghts depend on the model version.

-HOW TO UPDATE THE CODE ON GITHUB: you need to do multiple steps:
+### HOW TO UPDATE THE CODE ON GITHUB: you need to do multiple steps:
 * First, "git add" to add all the files that you changed.
 * Second, "git commit" to commit them to your local copy (a difference between svn and git and is that git has a local copy that you commit to).
 * Third, "git push" to push them to the master repository (here).
 This might help: https://git-scm.com/docs/gittutorial

+### Other USEFUL COMMANDS:
-USEFUL COMMANDS: "git diff" will show you all the changes you have made. "git pull" will update all your local files with what exists in the master code (here). "git status" will show you what files have been modified.
+* "git diff" will show you all the changes you have made.
+* "git pull" will update all your local files with what exists in the master code (here).
+* "git status" will show you what files have been modified.